 Lily Saporta-Taguiri received a Bachelor of Arts in Environmental and Urban Studies from Bard College in the spring of 2012.
 She worked on podcast research and graphics for Beijing Safari 4 in 2010, and returned to the lab to work on outreach for the Fall Kill Creek project in 2012.

-Sydney Talcott is a Master of Architecture candidate at Columbia University GSAPP.
+Eliza Montgomery received a Master of Architecture from Columbia University GSAPP in the spring of 2013.
 She was the project manager of Safari 4 Beijing from 2010-2011, and designer for the Fall Kill Plan signage scheme.

 Peter received a Master of Architecture from Columbia University GSAPP in the spring of 2010.
 He travelled to Beijing conducting Safari 4 research in 2011, and edited the Safari 4 videos.